 Eventually, replacing older windows and doors will make this one less winterizing task for the future.
-Adding double or triple pane windows, insulated doors, and insulated garage doors will significantly improve the energy efficiency of your home.
+Adding, energy-efficient windows like double or triple pane windows, insulated doors, and insulated garage doors will significantly improve the energy efficiency of your home.

 Fill exterior holes.
 Take a walk around the perimeter of your house.
 You will notice quite a few openings and areas where things inside your home connect to the outside.
 Consider your faucets, vents, seams, and cracks around window or door frames.
 These gaps, cracks, and crevice's can quickly be filled in with a spray foam insulation.
 The process takes just minutes.
 Not only will it help with insulation, but it will help keep the creepy crawlers outside where they belong.

 If you have older windows and notice cracks around the frames, you can use putty caulk to seal the entire window.
 Any crack, even a tiny one, can benefit from the caulk.